As00-00/DAI-Assignment1/README.md

 # 2. Exploratory Data Analysis (EDA):

-Univariate Analysis: This step involves analyzing each variable independently to understand its distribution and statistical properties.
+1) Univariate Analysis: This step involves analyzing each variable independently to understand its distribution and statistical properties.

-Summary Statistics for Numerical Variables
+--->Summary Statistics for Numerical Variables

 Compute mean, median, variance, skewness, and other statistical measures.

-Example Interpretation:
+->Example Interpretation:

 If the mean and median differ significantly, it indicates skewness.

 A high standard deviation suggests the data has large variability.

-Frequency Distributions for Categorical Variables
+--->Frequency Distributions for Categorical Variables

 Count occurrences of each category using a bar plot.

-Example Interpretation:
+->Example Interpretation:

 If one category is dominant, it might influence other variables disproportionately.

-Visualizing Distributions
+--->Visualizing Distributions

 Histograms (for continuous variables)

 Box Plots (for identifying outliers)

-Example Interpretation:
+->Example Interpretation:

 If a boxplot shows long whiskers or extreme outliers, further investigation is needed.

-Bivariate Analysis: This step examines relationships between two variables, either numerical or categorical.
+2) Bivariate Analysis: This step examines relationships between two variables, either numerical or categorical.

-Correlation Matrix (Numerical Variables)
+--->Correlation Matrix (Numerical Variables)

 Computes the correlation coefficient between all numerical columns.

-Example Interpretation:
+->Example Interpretation:

 A correlation near 1 or -1 indicates a strong relationship.

 A correlation near 0 suggests no relationship.

-Scatter Plots (Continuous Variable Relationships)
+--->Scatter Plots (Continuous Variable Relationships)

 Shows how two numerical variables interact.

-Example Interpretation:
+->Example Interpretation:

 If points form a trend, the variables may have a linear relationship.